 Dara Pettinelli, NY

-A writer, editor, and content strategist with a passion for social justice, parenting, feminism, entrepreneurship, and wellness.
-I have over a decade of experience in print and digital journalism and have held senior editorial management positions at start-ups and big corporations like Disney, Conde Nast, and Meredith Corp.
-Additionally, I’ve written for Real Simple, Ladies’ Home Journal, Huffington Post, and More magazine, among others.
-I believe that reality TV is real, that candy is a food group, and that writing is fun.
+Dara is a writer, editor, and content strategist with a passion for social justice, parenting, feminism, entrepreneurship, and wellness.
+She has over a decade of experience in print and digital journalism and has held senior editorial management positions at start-ups and big corporations like Disney, Conde Nast, and Meredith Corp.
+Additionally, she’s written for Real Simple, Ladies’ Home Journal, Huffington Post, and More magazine, among others.
+Dara believes that reality TV is real, that candy is a food group, and that writing is fun.

 As a Story Terrace writer, Dara interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.

 The Power to Change